 OS infrastructure level mechanisms (Layer 4/5/6/7 of OSI Model)

-The Risk (Core, WRM), Audit (Core, WRM), Compliance (Core, GRC Cloud, WRM), Controls and Incident Management (Core, Perspective) Business Continuity & Disaster Recovery (GAL), Crisis & Emergency (GAL), Threat and Vulnerability (RiskVision) and IT Risk & Compliance (RiskVision) Management applications are developed and supported internally.
-Resolver operates the internally developed web and application services on Windows Server 2016 Standard, with Resolver Core services running inside Amazon Elastic Container Service (ECS), container management service, as immutable Containers, and instances of Docker Images built upon on the latest release of Alpine Linux, with no services other than the Resolver application available and/or running.
+The Risk (Core), Audit (Core), Compliance (Core, GRC Cloud), Controls and Incident Management (Core, Perspective) Business Continuity & Disaster Recovery (GAL), Crisis & Emergency (GAL), Threat and Vulnerability (RiskVision) and IT Risk & Compliance (RiskVision) Management applications are developed and supported internally.
+Resolver operates the internally developed web and application services on Windows Server 2016/2019 Standard.

 Alpine Linux was designed with security in mind, simplicity, and resource efficiency.
-It uses a hardened kernel and compiles all user-space binaries as PIE with stack-smashing protection.
+It uses a hardened kernel and compiles user-space binaries as PIE with stack-smashing protection.

-The database environment is Microsoft SQL Server 2016 Standard and/or Microsoft SQL Server 2016 Enterprise running on Windows Server 2016 Standard operating systems as well as AWS PostgreSQL Relational Database Server (RDS) SaaS Service and MySQL.
+The database environment is Microsoft SQL Server 2016/2019 Standard and/or Microsoft SQL Server 2016/2019 Enterprise running on Windows Server 2016/2019 Standard operating systems as well as AWS PostgreSQL Relational Database Server (RDS) SaaS Service and MySQL.

 Security Infrastructure